api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

 > ![Making the Request](src/s5.png)

-Head over to [Goerli Testnet Explorer](https://goerli.etherscan.io/) and check your `sponsorWallet` for any new transactions.
+Head over to [Sepolia Testnet Explorer](https://sepolia.etherscan.io/) and check your `sponsorWallet` for any new transactions.

 > ![Making the Request](src/s6.png)